-Sugar scrub is extremely effective (more effective than moisturizer alone) because it exfoliates and moisturizes.
-Just a note: I prefer to use sugar over salt for DIY exfoliation because the granules are smoother and less abrasive overall.
+Sugar scrub is extremely effective (more effective than moisturizer alone) because it moisturizes and exfoliates your skin.
+I prefer to use sugar over salt for DIY exfoliation because the granules are smoother, finer, and less abrasive overall compared to salt.
 This is important when your skin is already irritated and fragile from dryness.
-The oil in this sugar scrub recipe is what provides the deep moisturizing, helping to rehydrate your dry skin.
+The coconut oil in this sugar scrub recipe is what provides the deep moisturizing, helping to rehydrate your dry skin.

 The result of using sugar scrub is incredibly soft and moisturized skin that feels amazing!
 If you have never tried it, you are going to wonder where sugar scrub has been all your life.
 And it is so simple to make.
 There’s no need to buy a pre-made version.

 In fact, by making your own sugar scrub, you can avoid any unnecessary and potentially toxic chemicals that might be in a store-bought sugar scrub.
 Ingredients like parabens, phthalates, and artificial fragrance are known endocrine-disruptors and frequently found in ready-made skincare products.
 Avoid all risk of that by mixing up your own.

 DIY Sugar Scrub Recipe

 Here’s what you will need to make your own sugar scrub:

 - 1 cup granulated white sugar

 - 20 drops essential oil of your choice (optional)- My favorites are peppermint, lavender, lime & bergamot, or dŌTERRA On Guard, but use whatever you like.